Skip to main content

 First page of the Wannsee Protocol marked “Secret Reich Matter.”
 Courtesy of the Museum and Educational Site-House of the Wannsee Conference

-A concentration camp work suit.
-One of the outcomes of the Wannsee Conference: to imprison and annihilate the Western European Jews.
+A concentration camp work outfit.
+One of the sinister outcomes of the Wannsee Conference: to imprison and annihilate the Western European Jews.

 Page 6 of the Wannsee protocol